 Main Differences Between Anxiety and ADHD

-- The major causes of anxiety includes fear, stress, worry, or similar emotions faced by an individual.
-An inability to stay focused or concentrated despite the absence of negative thoughts, is termed as ADHD.
+- The major causes of anxiety include fear, stress, worry, or similar emotions faced by an individual.
+An inability to stay focused or concentrated despite the absence of negative thoughts is termed as ADHD.

 - Anxiety occurs at specific times; the frequency depends on the individual.
 ADHD is a continuing condition that can last for decades in an individual’s life.

-- The physical symptoms of anxiety are digestive dysfunction, bruxism, exhaustion, restlessness, headaches, and trembles.
-Exhaustion, faulty sleeping routine, restlessness, etc. can be considered as symptoms faced by people who have ADHD
+- The physical symptoms of anxiety are digestive dysfunction, bruxism, exhaustion, restlessness, headaches, and trembling.
+Exhaustion, faulty sleeping routine, restlessness, etc., can be considered as symptoms faced by people who have ADHD.

 - The psychological effects of anxiety are introversion, clinginess, racing thoughts, lack of punctuality, irritable.
 People with ADHD are troubled with difficulties regarding inattention, distracted easily, impulsive, forgetful, and hyperactivity.

-- Every individual grapples with anxiety at some point, only the minority face anxiety disorders.
-ADHD is not that common and hence considered to be highly sensitive and severe.
+- Every individual grapples with anxiety at some point, but only a minority face anxiety disorders.
+ADHD is not that common and hence is considered to be highly sensitive and severe.